auto-d/monty/README.md

 ## Setup

-The application requires Python 3 and has been tested on MacOS 13.5.2.
+The application requires Python 3 (developed w/ 3.12) and has been tested on MacOS 13.5.
 No filesystem dependencies exist and cross-platform deployment should work (my story).
 Dependencies are included in the repo and should be installed prior to running the tool.

 1. Set up a virtual environment to contain dependencies: `python -m venv .venv`
 2. Activate your virtual environment: `source .venv/bin/activate`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Check usage: `python monty.py --help`

 ℹ️ To validate this CLI tool, an openAI API key is currently required.
-Acknowledging that's not ideal, here's a functioning key that can be used for testing and validation:
+Here's a functioning key that can be used for testing and validation:

 >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